Emergency Dental Treatment for a Knocked-Out Tooth? What to Do… What to Expect

 Emergency dental treatment is vital in the case of a knocked-out tooth.

 Would you believe that more than 5 million teeth are knocked out in a single year?!
 It’s not super-easy to knock out a tooth but it’s not necessarily difficult either.
 The good news is that if this happens to your child or to you, the tooth isn’t necessarily lost for good.

-Success in re-implanting a tooth that’s been knocked out is more common with children but is possible in many adult cases too.
+With proper emergency dental treatment, success in re-implanting a tooth that’s been knocked out is more common with children but is possible in many adult cases too.
 Important to note, however, is only permanent teeth should generally be re-implanted.

 Summarily, though, with the right emergency dental care for a knocked out tooth, the tooth can sometimes be saved and re-implanted back in the mouth.

 Below is what you need to know to save your – or your child’s – tooth that’s been knocked out of the mouth.

 Keep in mind you need to get to the dentist within – or as close to – thirty minutes.
 So act fast!